Cunibon/vs_node_view/README.md

 const Color _interfaceColor = Colors.pink;

 ///This is your input Interface
-///It need to extend VSInputData and provide name and initialConnection to its super class MyFirstInputData extends VSInputData {
+///It need to extend VSInputData and provide type and initialConnection to its super class MyFirstInputData extends VSInputData {
   MyFirstInputData({
-    required super.name,
+    required super.type,
+    super.title,
+    super.toolTip,
     super.initialConnection,
   });